-Siblings saved after boat sank set good example, Coastguard says
+Coastguard praises siblings rescued after boat sank off Bay of Plenty coast

 Ogg was onboard Coastguard New Zealand's new rescue boat, the Trillian Trust Rescue, in what was a matter of "right place at the right time".

 "It was actually the maiden voyage and we were heading back to Auckland.
-Once we knew the location we advised that we were on the way.
+Once we knew the location, we advised that we were on the way.

 "The Trillian Trust Rescue is a community funded boat which will be based in Auckland.
 Like all Coastguard it's a volunteer crew and volunteer skippers - Coastguard relies on that public support."